Child Custody Agreements and Parenting Plan

 Talk to an Ottawa Divorce Lawyer Today

-RPB Family Law, an Ottawa-based family law firm, is dedicated to helping families find the best solutions to their problems.
-From divorce cases to child custody agreements, we approach every case with compassion and an open mind because we know that every family is different.
+RPB Family Law, an Ottawa-based family law firm, is committed to helping families achieve peaceful, fair resolutions to all aspects of family law.
+From divorce cases to child custody arrangements, we tailor our approach to your unique circumstances because we understand that every family relationship is different.